rossph3lan/Recipe_Cluster/README.md

 * The navbar is made up of 5 Links : Clickable Logo, All Recipes, My Recipes, Add Recipes, Resources.
 When logged in "Log Out" is displayed in the navbar.
-When not logged in we have a "Sign up" and "Log In" links also displayed in the navbvar.
+When not logged in we have a "Sign up" and "Log In" links also displayed in the navbar.
 I chose green for the colour of the navbar as it is the colour symbolized with health and also most fresh produce "Eat your greens".

 * I also added a mobile navabr for use on other devices.

 2. **Images**

 * I used images with a lot of colour to entice the user.
-The images show different types of meals and alot of fresh ingredients.
+The images show different types of meals and a lot of fresh ingredients.
 I thought these images fitted my idea and what I was trying to build.
 They may also inspire the user to use fresher produce.

 3. **Recipe Forms**